-11. Noncompliance loans.
+9. Noncompliance loans.
 The failure of a plan to follow its terms with respect to a participant loan, resulting in a deemed distribution under IRC section 72(p) results in an Operational Failure under section 6.07 of Rev. Proc.
-2008-50 (the EPCRS procedure).
+2013-12 (the EPCRS procedure).
 The correction method includes reporting the noncompliant loan as a deemed distribution for the year of the correction, rather than for the prior year that the deemed distribution should have been reported.

-- B. Effect of a Loan Constituting a Prohibited Transaction.
-I.R.C. § 4975. - 1.
-As a general rule, a loan which constitutes a prohibited transaction will not result in plan disqualification but, rather, will result in the prohibited transaction penalties being imposed.
-A loan directly (or indirectly) from the plan to the sponsoring employer would be a prohibited transaction. - 2.
-The first tier prohibited transaction tax is fifteen percent of the amount involved in each prohibited transaction for the period beginning on the date the prohibited transaction occurs and ending on the earliest of: - a.
+B. Effect of a Loan Constituting a Prohibited Transaction.
+I.R.C. §4975.

+1. As a general rule, a loan which constitutes a prohibited transaction will not result in plan disqualification but, rather, will result in the prohibited transaction penalties being imposed.
+A loan directly (or indirectly) from the plan to the sponsoring employer would be a prohibited transaction.

+- 2. The first tier prohibited transaction tax is fifteen percent of the amount involved in each prohibited transaction for the period beginning on the date the prohibited transaction occurs and ending on the earliest of: - a.
 When the transaction is corrected; - b.
 When a deficiency notice is issued; or - c.
 The date on which the tax is assessed.
+I.R.C. §4975(f)(2).

-I.R.C. § 4975(f)(2).
-The excise tax for prohibited transactions occurring prior to August 20, 1996 was five percent of the amount involved in the transaction.
-It was ten percent for prohibited transactions occurring from August 20, 1996 to August 5, 1997, and was increased to fifteen percent for prohibited transactions occurring after August 5, 1997. - 3.
-In Revenue Ruling 2002-43, the IRS stated that the applicable excise tax rate for each prohibited transaction is the rate in effect in the first year that the transaction occurred.
-The rate is then applicable to all years of the prohibited transaction. - 4.
-Although there is an additional second tier 100% tax if the transaction is not corrected within the applicable period, the disqualified person has an additional ninety days to correct the transaction and avoid the additional tax.
-I.R.C. § 4975(b). - 5.
+3. Although there is an additional second tier 100% tax if the transaction is not corrected within the applicable period, the disqualified person has an additional ninety days to correct the transaction and avoid the additional tax.
+I.R.C. §4975(b).

 If the loan is not bona fide, there is authority for disqualifying the plan on the basis that it does not exist for the exclusive benefit of the employees.
 See Winger's Dep't Store v.
 Commissioner, 82 T. C. 869, 5 EBC 1569 (1984).
-In Winger's, the plan loaned substantially all of its assets to the company president without adequate security or proper repayment schedule.
-The president then loaned the money to the company.
-Because the unsecured and delinquent loans were in reality made to the sponsoring employer through the sole shareholder and plan administrator, the court concluded that the plan no longer operated for the exclusive benefit of the employees.
-Thus, the Tax Court upheld the IRS' disqualification ruling.
-It concluded that disqualification was appropriate, as opposed to other sanctions allowed

-- by ERISA, where the trustee's actions were so adverse to the exclusive benefit of the employees. - 6.
-In TAM 9713002 the IRS disqualified two pension plans after the trustee of the plans, who was also the president and sole shareholder of the sponsoring employer corporation, obtained a series of twenty-three loans from the two plans totaling \$1,150,000, representing ninety-five percent and eighty percent of the total assets of the two pension plans.
-The IRS ruled that the loans resulted in inadequate diversification of plan assets because large portions of plan assets were invested in one type of loan to a single individual.
-This resulted in the disqualification of both plans.
-The loans also constituted prohibited transactions. - 7.
-The 15% and 100% taxes on prohibited transactions are assessed against the disqualified person involved in the transaction, not against the plan.
-I.R.C. §§ 4975(a) and (b). - 8.
-The amount involved in a loan for purposes of assessment of the prohibited transaction excise tax is the interest on the loan amount, not the entire amount of the loan.
-Prohibited transaction penalties are paid with the filing of IRS Form 5330. - 9.
-Even loans to employees who are not interested parties can cause problems for a plan.
-In Rev. Rul.
-89-14, the IRS disqualified a plan for permitting loans to plan participants at below-market rates of interest.
-The IRS ruled that a loan to a rank-and-file employee violated the non-alienation provisions of I.R.C. § 401(a)(13).
-The moral is that one must be very careful about participant loans. - 10.
-Prohibited transaction excise taxes may be applicable to a loan even if the loan is treated as a taxable distribution under I.R.C. § 72(p).
-Medina v.
-Commissioner, 22 EBC 2601, 112 T.C.
-No. 6 (U.S. Tax Ct.
-Feb.
-22, 1999). - a.
-The Tax Court rejected the taxpayer's argument that the loan could not be treated as a prohibited transaction because it was taxed as a distribution under § 72(p).
-The Tax Court held that the distribution treatment under § 72(p) is solely for income tax purposes and has no affect on the characterization of the loan as a prohibited transaction.
-The loan continues to be an obligation to the plan and the excise taxes under I.R.C. § 4975 apply unless the exemption requirement under § 4975(d)(1) are satisfied. - b.
-The Tax Court also interpreted the term ""amount involved"" for excise tax purposes.
-Treasury Reg. § 53.4941(e)-1(b)(2)(ii) defines the amount involved as the greater of the amount paid for the use of the money or the fair market value of such use.
-Since the taxpayer had made no payments on the loan, the amount paid was zero.
-Therefore, the amount involved for purposes of calculating the excise tax was the fair market value of the use of the money (not necessarily the interest rate stated on the note) since that was greater than the amount paid.
+5. In TAM 9713002 the IRS disqualified two pension plans after the trustee of the plans, who was also the president and sole shareholder of the sponsoring employer corporation, obtained a series of twenty-three loans from the two plans totaling \$1,150,000, representing ninety-five percent and eighty percent of the total assets of the two pension plans.

+6. The 15% and 100% taxes on prohibited transactions are assessed against the disqualified person involved in the transaction, not against the plan.
+I.R.C. §§4975(a) and (b).

+7. The amount involved in a loan for purposes of assessment of the prohibited transaction excise tax is the interest on the loan amount, not the entire amount of the loan.
+Prohibited transaction penalties are paid with the filing of IRS Form 5330.

-11. If a loan fails to satisfy the requirements of IRC §72(p) and the participant is a party in interest, the loan will be deemed to be a prohibited transaction.
+8. If a loan fails to satisfy the requirements of IRC §72(p) and the participant is a party in interest, the loan will be deemed to be a prohibited transaction.
 A deemed distribution under §72(p) does not correct the prohibited transaction.
 The loan must be actually repaid for the prohibited transaction to be corrected.
 Treas.
-Reg. §1.72(p)-1, O&A-16.
+Reg. §1.72(p)-1, Q&A-16.